kbutz/wikillm/rag/README.md

 4. **Memory Issues**: Reduce batch size for large Wikipedia dumps
 5. **Model Not Found Error**: If you see `model "nomic-embed-text" not found`, run `ollama pull nomic-embed-text` to download the embedding model
 6. **Collection Doesn't Exist Error**: If you see `Collection 'wikipedia' doesn't exist`, make sure Qdrant is running and accessible at the URL specified by `-qdrant-url` (default: http://localhost:6333).
 The application will attempt to create the collection automatically when indexing Wikipedia data.
+7. **Undefined Symbol Errors**: If you see errors like `undefined: GetProvider` or `undefined: RAGPipeline`, make sure you're building the entire package, not just main.go.
+Use `go build -o wikillm-rag .` or `go run .` instead of `go build -o wikillm-rag ./main.go` or `go run main.go`.